tilburgsciencehub/website/content/examples/reproducible-workflow-snakemake-r.md

 We use `Snakemake` to construct a set of *rules* to build our workflow from start to finish, starting with some data cleaning, running some regressions, constructung figures and tables, and then finishing with compiling a pdf article and slides.

-We believe this mimics an approximate workflow of most empirical research in economics.
+We believe this mimics an approximate workflow of most empirical research in social sciences.

 ## Motivating Example